-There are always local sites, so research what they are, as many local employer will advertise there.
+There are always local sites, so research what they are, as most local employers will advertise there.
 You can also make a list of the key international companies in that country and apply via their website directly.

-If you are already in the country ask in local businesses, check the local papers or recruitment companies: wherever locals are looking and finding work.
+If you are already in the country ask in local businesses, check the local papers or recruitment companies: wherever or however locals are looking and finding work.

 Applying and getting the job you want